paulieguk/LDW-Template/README.md

-# March 2022 Lab Developer Workshop
+# Lab Developer Workshop - March 2022

-##  Working with the LOD API
+This workshop focused on working with the LOD API using tools like Postman and introduced the concept of scripting with PowerShell